Preparing the FileHold Server for Internet accessibility

 There are a variety of methods to access the document management software remotely.
 Direct access, VPN tunnels, Windows Terminal Services, Windows Remote Desktop Services and Citrix XenApp are some of the most popular methods of secure remote access.
 The following are a few methods used by customers and resellers listed from most common to least common:

-IMPORTANT: These steps are offered as information only and intended to be interpreted by expert IT personnel.
+These steps are offered as information only and intended to be interpreted by expert IT personnel.
 Qualified personnel should have a background in internet security, a strong knowledge of the Windows Server version your FileHold is installed on, and in publicly Hosting Windows servers.
-FileHold Systems Inc. does not offer these services.
+FileHold Systems Inc. only offers these services for our hosted customers.

 FileHold is a web server based application and it needs to be secured properly when used on the public internet.
 It will operate well through a variety of correctly configured firewalls including reverse proxies.
 Your remote users can use the web client, mobile web client, desktop client, or a custom client to access FileHold.
 All communication with the FileHold server is using the HTTP or HTTPS protocol regardless of which client is used.
 Starting with FileHold version 14.1 you can configure multiple web client servers as needed.